Message from the Resident Clinic Site Director

 - Utilization of the concepts of managed care

 - Follow up on patients test results as available

-Residents will have their own schedule of patients one half-day each week with continuity of care Residents are able to follow the same patient panel over the course of three years of training and also follow up on patients from the inpatient setting.
-On elective months PGY2 and PGY3 residents will have a full day clinic.
+Residents will have their own schedule of patients’ one half-day each week.
+Residents are able to follow the same patient panel over the course of three years of training, with an opportunity to follow up on patients from the inpatient setting.
+On elective months, PGY2 and PGY3 residents will have a full day clinic.
 Additionally, residents will complete a full month rotation in this continuity clinic as a second year resident, which adds to the overall experience of outpatient medicine.
-The faculty in the clinic are exceptionally dedicated to teaching the internal medicine residents in outpatient medicine.
+The faculty members in the clinic are exceptionally dedicated to teaching the internal medicine residents in outpatient medicine.
 Residents will learn appropriate diagnostic and treatment plans in addition to proper ways to bill and code for the outpatient encounters.

 Resident requirements in the Ambulatory Continuity Training Site

 - Regular, assigned attendance at the one half day session per week

 - With the assistance of the clinic staff, develop a panel of patients who identify the resident physician as their primary provider over the three-year period of the training program.

 - Participate in formal evaluation of their ambulatory clinic performance with their faculty supervisor at least semi-annually.

 - Participate in all staff meetings of the clinic, if appropriate.

 - Participate in graduated scheduling of patients per training year: